What is peptic ulcer?

 Aloe vera has amazing healing properties.

-- Scrap off some aloe gel from a piece of aloe plant.
+- Scrap off some aloe gel from a piece of the aloe plant.

 - Blend it along with Amla (Indian gooseberry – which also has properties that cure peptic ulcer)